The Theory

 A key premise is that right-wing individuals have equal value to left-wing individuals.
 This means that right-wing people's opportunities to win formal political positions in order to realize their ideals and satisfy their needs are just as important as those of left-wing people.

-When right-wing individuals cannot compete fairly for formal political power to realize their ideals, they have less chance than left-wing individuals to use politics for that purpose.
-This is equivalent to political power (for realizing one's ideals and needs) not being equally distributed.
+When right-wing individuals cannot compete fairly they have less chance than left-wing individuals to use politics to realize their ideals.
+This is equivalent to political power not being equally distributed.
 Yet one of democracy's core principles is the equal distribution of political power, expressed in the "one person, one vote" rule in elections.

-Holding political power without the mandate to realize one's ideals and needs (beyond drawing a salary) is a hollow victory.
-Political power should not be solely about earning a paycheck and gaining material benefits.
+Holding political power without the mandate to realize one's ideals and needs is a hollow victory.
+Political power should not be solely about earning a paycheck.
 There needs to be an element of idealism and the opportunity to satisfy deeper personal needs.

 In many countries, like in the USA and Sweden, there are more left-wing than right-wing individuals in professions that influence public political opinions.
 Those countries' democracies would therefore move closer to the ideal if more right-wing individuals entered such professions.

-Ensuring that right-wing people have the same opportunities to use politics to realize their ideals and needs (beyond just earning a salary) is a matter of "personal autonomy."
+Guaranteeing that right-leaning individuals have the same opportunities to use politics to realize their ideals and meet their needs is a matter of "personal autonomy."

 If more right-wing individuals enter professions that influence public political opinions, the population will shift further to the right while democracy simultaneously becomes more ideal.